 Our travel is slow travel in hopes to get to know each country better and enjoy what it has to offer.
-In each country we look for at least one volunteer opportunity.
-While these opportunities allow us to give back a little, they also give us more insight into each country and put us in the path of some pretty awesome people that we meet along the way.
+In each country, we look for at least one volunteer opportunity.
+These opportunities allow us to give back a little, and they also give us more insight into each country and put us on the path of some pretty awesome people that we meet along the way.

 We embrace minimalism and travel with only our backpacks utilizing public transportation.
-We love the freedom to just move when and where at the drop of a hat.
-Occasionally as a break from traveling we house sit.
+We love the freedom to move when and where at the drop of a hat.
+Occasionally, as a break from traveling, we house sit.
 This allows us time to relax, enjoy a home and usually a few pets.
-We use that time to catch up on our online activities and sometimes binge-watch a series or two that we are addicted to.
+We use that time to catch up on our online activities and sometimes binge-watch a series or two.

 This blog is about stories from our nomadic life.
 We hope that our stories provide insight into other cultures and encourage our readers to travel to new places.

 We started this adventure at the age of 43.
 Blue doors signify the open world of opportunities, an idea inspired by a car we once owned.
 When asked how we retired early we would often reply that we drove a beige car with a blue door.
 In other words, we lived frugally.
 We really did love that car.

 Note: If you click on our product links, 43BlueDoors will receive a small commission on anything you purchase within that session- at no additional cost to you.
 43BlueDoors donates all net proceeds to support freedom for young girls rescued from human trafficking.